Compare Car Insurance in New Zealand

 Third Party, Fire and Theft Insurance

 This mid-range option covers damage you cause to other people's vehicles and property, plus covers your own vehicle if it's stolen, catches fire, or is damaged by fire.
 It's a popular choice for older vehicles that don't warrant comprehensive cover but still have enough value to protect against theft or fire damage.
-Premiums typically cost 40-60% less than comprehensive insurance.
+Premiums are generally lower than comprehensive insurance — the difference depends on vehicle, driver, and insurer.

 Third Party Only Insurance